Who can get a Blue Badge

 - Terminal illness with a poor prognosis

-The Blue Badge is only issued to people who have very considerable difficulty walking, but Hampshire County Council have included a concession to assist people who have a terminal illness with a poor prognosis (unlikely to be longer than 6 months).
+The Blue Badge is only issued to people who have considerable difficulty walking.
+Hampshire County Council have included a concession to assist people who have a terminal illness with a poor prognosis and where a DS1500 has been issued by the consultant or GP.
+You will need to provide a copy of this or a letter from your Consultant or GP which provides the same information.

 - you have a disabling condition that is only temporary, such as a broken leg